It’s important to know what kind of ointment to use in the after-care of a newly acquired tattoo.

 A light layer should be applied to get the skin to a moisturized state.
 Coconut oil does have specific fatty acids that act as a natural disinfectant so that it may protect the tattoo from infection.
 Coconut oil helps restore skin’s youth and elasticity, and it’s terrific to prevent the dry, cracked appearance that tattoos sometimes fade into.

 Sometimes a tattoo can be very itching.
-To relieve itching without resorting to taking diphenhydramine, it’s okay to apply it exceptionally sparingly to control the intense itching that might accompany the healing of a tattoo.
+To relieve itching without resorting to taking diphenhydramine, it’s okay to apply a hydrocortisone cream such as this 1% cream from Basic Care.
+Apply it exceptionally sparingly to control the intense itching that might accompany the healing of a tattoo.
 This product has been known to pull ink.

 Some people, after washing their hands with anti-bacterial soap, have been known to tap their tattoos to reduce itching as well lightly.